mehdilaruelle/vault-aws-gitlab-secret/terraform/vault-admin/README.md

 }
 ```

+Modify the trust policy with the Vault source AWS account ID as a trust.

 ##### Vault assumable role for pipeline (AWS secret engine)

 This will use only AWS IAM managed policy (you can use least privilege with your own policy if need):
 - `AmazonRDSFullAccess`
 - `AmazonEC2FullAccess`
 - `IAMReadOnlyAccess`

+Modify the trust policy with the Vault source AWS account ID as a trust.

 ### Environment variables